yangxhcaf/ws-hd_GRACE/README.md

 **Description**

-This repository contains scripts to reproduce the results in 'The social-ecological dimensions of changing global freshwater availability' manuscript.
+This repository contains R scripts to reproduce the results in 'The social-ecological dimensions of changing global freshwater availability' manuscript.
 The scripts are categorized into 'Data preparation', 'SES analysis', 'Vulnerability analysis', and 'Supplementary' sections.
-All data come from open sources whose locations are listed below the file tree.
+All data come from open sources whose locations are listed below.

 ****